a133xz/kws-superawesome-vuejs/README.md

  -d 'grant_type=password&username={{USERNAME}}&password={{PASSWORD}}'
 ```

-> The value for the Authorization header is `superawesome:superawesome` encrypted in base 64.
+The value for the Authorization header is `superawesome:superawesome` encrypted in base 64.

 ## SuperAwesome API

-If you want learn how to use SuperAwesome API [go to their documentation](https://doc.superawesome.tv/sa-kws-docs/latest/api-spec.html#introduction)
+Go to the SuperAwesome [KWS API documentation](https://doc.superawesome.tv/sa-kws-docs/latest/api-spec.html#introduction) to learn how to use their API

 ## Run the project

-> If you want to deploy the site to firebase you'll have to change the ID on `.firebaserc`
+If you want to deploy the site to firebase you'll have to change the ID on `.firebaserc`

 ### Get the repo